A TENS unit is an electrical device used to alleviate pain, restore sensation, and assist recovery from injury, illness or accident.

 Q: Does TENS therapy hurt?

 A: Reports of pain resulting from the use of a TENS unit are extremely rare.
 Many people, however, do report a tingling sensation at the point of contact with the skin.
-But this almost never spills over into actual pain.
+But this rarely spills over into actual pain.
 As we mentioned, some people may develop a rash or mild sunburn-like burn.
 It is also possible a person may have an allergic reaction to the material used to make the electrode pad.

 Q: Can anyone use a TENS unit?